 To minimize threats to biodiversity and regional security, USAID’s regional wildlife trafficking efforts reduce consumer demand for illegal products and increase law enforcement capacities.
-Through the LMI, USAID uses science and technology to better inform policies that address large-scale hydropower and irrigation, and to properly value ecosystem services.
+USAID uses science and technology to better inform policies that address large-scale hydropower and irrigation, and to properly value ecosystem services.